jgitver/jgitver/README.md

 - followed optionally by a `-` (_minus_) sign and an identifier.
 The identifier can be interpreted by `jgitver` as a serie of qualifiers separated by the `-` (_minus_) sign
 - the version can be optionally preceded by the 'v' (letter V) character

+## Metadatas

+Since `0.2.0-alpha1` [jgitver](https://github.com/jgitver/jgitver) provides a mechanism to retrieve several useful information after a version calculation, for example the git commitID, the branch name of HEAD (if any), the list of tags used for the version resolution and so on.

+You can query `GitVersionCalculator#meta(Metadatas)` in order to retrieve the data associated to a given so called [Metadatas](https://github.com/jgitver/jgitver/blob/master/src/main/java/fr/brouillard/oss/jgitver/metadata/Metadatas.java) (click the [link](https://github.com/jgitver/jgitver/blob/master/src/main/java/fr/brouillard/oss/jgitver/metadata/Metadatas.java) to browse all available Metadatas).

 ## Build & release